 London Bus Tour — open-top sightseeing bus – Every day – This traditional open-top bus tour will take in all the best landmarks and attractions, with a free river cruise and guided walk.

 TRS river cruise, from Big Ben to Greenwich – Every day – Spend a leisurely afternoon on a TRS river cruise from Big Ben to Greenwich, and see some of the sights along the river.

 Boat trip down the Thames, with City Cruises – Every day – City Cruises offer one-way, return or all-day boat trips between Westminster and Greenwich, stopping off at Tower Bridge.

 Roar down the Thames in a speeding boat! – Every day – A trip on a Thames Rocket is something you'll never forget, speeding down the river underneath the London's bridges.

 Ghost Bus Tour, around London’s dark past – Every day – The Ghost Bus Tour will take you on a journey through London's gruesome past, and into the dark heart of the capital.

-If you enjoy Millennium Bridge then you might like to visit London Bridge (you can walk it 10 mins), St. Paul’s Cathedral (you can walk it in 6 mins), Tate Modern (you can walk it in 4 mins), Tower Bridge (walk it in 22 mins or catch the tube from Blackfriars to Tower Bridge) and Westminster Bridge (walk it in 24 mins or catch the tube from Blackfriars to Westminster Bridge)
+If you enjoy Millennium Bridge then you might like to visit London Bridge (you can walk it 10 mins), St. Paul’s Cathedral (you can walk it in 6 mins), Tate Modern (you can walk it in 4 mins), Tower Bridge (walk it in 22 mins or catch the tube from Blackfriars to Tower Hill) and Westminster Bridge (walk it in 24 mins or catch the tube from Blackfriars to Westminster)